Sartana, Ukraine: History

 From 1938 to 1990, the town was named Primorskoe.

-In 1987, the Museum of the History and Ethnography of the Greeks of the Azov Sea Region was founded in the village.
+In 1987, the Museum of the History and Ethnography of the Greeks of the Azov Region was founded in the village.

 On March 6, 2004, a broiler factory was opened in Sartana.
 In 2005, a new church of St. George the Victorious was built.
 In 2014 and 2015, during the armed conflict in eastern Ukraine, the village suffered from direct hostilities.
 On 26 February 2022, Sartana and the nearby village of Buhas was allegedly shelled by the Russian Air Force during the 2022 Russian invasion of Ukraine, killing ten people, all ethnic Greeks.
 The incident was condemned by the Greek Foreign Ministry, Prime Minister Kyriakos Mitsotakis and opposition politician Alexis Tsipras.

 It was reported in a letter written by Alexandra Protsenko-Pichadzhi, President of the Federation of Greek Communities of Ukraine, that the town of Sartana was heavily damaged by Russian troops.
 The Russian Embassy in Athens expressed condolences for the dead, but then added that the Russian Air Force was not responsible for the attack.
 On February 28, 2022, the Mayor of Mariupol, Vadym Boychenko, alleged that two ethnic Greeks were killed in an airstrike by a Russian plane, however, this information remains unconfirmed at this moment as there is no photographic or video evidence.
 On March 1, 2022, it was reported Russia captured Sartana as part of the Siege of Mariupol.

+According to the Ukrainian partisan group "CPOK", one of three training grounds for the newly arrived North Korean soldiers in vicinity of Mariupol is located near the village, where intensive training with artillery is taking place.
+The group noted that many remaining residents of Sartana started to collaborate with Russia.

+Demographics

+As of the Ukrainian national census in 2001, the town had a population of 10,951 people.
+The population overwhelmingly consists of Ukrainian Greeks, Ukrainians and Russians, yet smaller Belarusian, German and Romani minorities also exist in the town.
+The lingua franca in the town is Russian.
+The exact linguistic composition was as follows: